ConvoCortex/convocortex-stt/README.md

 ### Recognition

-The repo can optionally run in a me-only mode:
+The repo can optionally run a voice-match recognition filter:
-- your speech passes through
+- speech that matches the curated reference voice corpus passes through
-- non-matching speech is blocked
+- speech that does not match that corpus is blocked
 - this applies to live microphone STT and file-drop when enabled

 This is not diarization and not spoof-resistant identity security.
-It is a practical ownership filter so the system does not respond to other voices nearby.
+It is a practical voice-match filter so the system does not respond to nearby voices that do not match the curated corpus.

 The recognition profile is local-only and stored in `recognition.profile_file`, while the source-of-truth voice corpus lives in `recognition.samples_dir`.